drellow/DrellowRamadasStore/README.md

 DrellowRamadasStore
 ===================

-* Javascript & jQuery slider.
+* Utilizes jQuery and Javascript to make interactive carrousel
-* Involves the selling of imps
+* Basic shopping cart functionality utilizes cookies and AJAX
-* Utilizes AJAX to instantly update shopping cart
+* Written in CoffeeScript